A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: The Definitions and Metrics of HMES Resilience

 Based on the above description, HMES resilience can be defined as the capacity of an HMES to withstand the disturbance from an extreme event (i.e., event progress during $t_2$ and $t_3$), and to rebuild and renew it afterwards\cite{Afgan2012}.
 Similarly, HMES resilience can also be described as the capacity to limit the system performance degradation and the duration of the degraded state in order to maintain critical services following an extreme event\cite{Stankovi2023}.
-Although there are many definitions related to HMES resilience, such definitions share the same idea, i.e., resilience is the capacity to recover the system performance from a degraded state to a normal state under extreme events.
-In other words, low resilience means that there are large amounts of unserved multi-energy demands during the degraded state, or the restoration speed and level of HMES system performance are low, or the duration of restoration response is long.
+Although many definitions related to HMES resilience are proposed, they are originally borrowed from power grids and MESs, which can not truly reflect the physical and functional features of hydrogen\cite{LiB2023}\cite{ZhaoH2022}\cite{Lin2024,Cai2023,Jordehi2024,Afsari2024,Xie2024}.
+For example, when an extreme event (e.g., ice disaster) causes simultaneous power outages and hydrogen pipeline leakage, even if no load loss is incurred due to backup sources, hydrogen fuel cells may not operate normally due to the loss of pressurized hydrogen supply.
+At this time, no resilience enhancement measure is required since there is no system performance degradation (i.e., load loss).
+In fact, hydrogen-related systems need immediate repair so that further pressure reduction can be avoided.
+Otherwise, once backup sources are unavailable, the whole HMES may collapse and result in larger negative social and economic impacts.
+Therefore, the definition of HMES resilience should take any negative impacts (e.g., hydrogen availability and hydrogen-demand loss) of extreme events on hydrogen energy resources into consideration.